ReimoK/KAGGLE-GYM-DATA/README.md

 Everything related to dataset analyzation is in the notebook

+(If you want to replicate the same analysis, just follow the notebook)

 To use HTML application
 1. You need to copy repository
 2. You need to install flask by !pip install flask